yaoshiiscool/PHYS131/README.md

 # PHYS131
-Record of Google Colab Notebooks, Lab Notebooks and Lab Reports for PHYS 131 labs at the University of Chicago
+Record of Google Colab Notebooks, Lab Notebooks and Lab Reports for PHYS 131 labs at the University of Chicago (Autumn Quarter 2025-2026)

 ## Autumn Quarter